ashoffmann90/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

+-floors are sorted
--assuming floors are sorted, as they would be IRL -check if the egg breaks
+-check if the egg breaks
 -if an egg breaks, the floor is f or higher
--if the egg doesn't break, the floor is less than f -keep spliting until you find the floor
+-if the egg doesn't break, the floor is less than f -keep splitting until you find the floor
 -runtime is log2 n